SCLEROTHERAPY FACT SHEET: What to Expect at Le Beau Visage Medical Spa

 What are the benefits of Sclerotherapy?

-- Safe, virtually painless, in-office treatment at Le Beau’s med spa in Frisco, TX; where as vein stripping through cosmetic surgery often requires hospitalization and weeks of recovery.
+- Safe, virtually painless, in-office treatment; where as surgical vein stripping often requires hospitalization and weeks of recovery.

 - Relief of aching or cramping sensation associated with varicose veins and spider veins.

 - Eliminates unsightly veins.

 - Does not interfere with normal daily activities.

 - There are several different sclerosing solutions available including sodium chloride and aethoxysclerol which are among the safest.

 - To reduce, if not eliminate, the risk of any allergic reaction, sodium chloride is the most widely used solution.

 - A 23 percent sodium chloride sterile solution is injected directly into the blood vessel using a very fine needle.

 - Treatments may be done in 8 week intervals.